course-details-portlet

 Course content

-All lectures and supervision in Norwegian.
+All lectures and guidance will be conducted in Norwegian.

 Learning outcome